sevans924/javascript-closures/README.md

 * Summarize key points.

 ## Student Activity 2: Scope Chain
+* students will practice creating closures and variables to demonstrate scope chain.
 ## Review 2: Scope Chain
 ## Instructor Demo 3: Practical Use Cases for Closures
 ## Student Activity 3: Practical Use Cases for Closures